PacoVu/havenondemand-ios-swift/README.md

 *Example code:*
 ##
-    // Parse a JSON string contained a jobID and call the function to get the actual content from IDOL OnDemand server
+    // Parse a JSON string contained a jobID and call the function to get the actual content from Haven OnDemand server

     func requestCompletedWithJobID(response:String)
     {